-- The RBA again bought \$5bn of bonds this week under its Bond Purchase Program, bringing its total purchases under this program to just under \$145bn, or to \$223bn (11.2% of GDP) including its Yield Curve Target program - □ 3-year yields briefly moved above the RBA's target of 0.10% this week, touching 0.12%, but fell back to 0.09% at week's end, while the 10-year yields dropped 18bp to 1.41% (lowest since mid-February) in line with the big fall in US yields - It seems increasingly likely that the RBA won't shift the target bond for its 3-year yield target from April to November 2024 at next month's meeting, and that it may lower the pace of longer-term bond purchases after October
+- □ The RBA again bought \$5bn of bonds this week under its Bond Purchase Program, bringing its total purchases under this program to just under \$140bn, or to \$218n (11.1% of GDP) including its Yield Curve Target program - 3-year yields remained 1bp below the RBA's 0.10% target this week, while 10-year yields eased another 2 bp to their lowest since February - It seems increasingly likely that the RBA won't shift the target bond for its 3-year yield target from April to November 2024 at next month's meeting, and that it may lower the pace of longer-term bond purchases after October

 Source: Reserve Bank of Australia, Statistical Tables A3 and F2.
-Data up 11th June.
-Return to "What's New".'
+Data up 4th June.
+Return to "What's New".